wildehelm/powerapps-docs/powerapps-docs/guidance/planning/identifying-risks.md

 Here are some of the examples of risks that you might need to consider:

-- **Resource risks**: These includes risks such as a lack of people to work on the app, lack of funding to make the apps, and so on.
+- **Resource risks**: These include risks such as a lack of people to work on the app, lack of funding to make the apps, and so on.

 - **Business risks**: In cases where business frequently changes, it's important to note that